-Table 1.
-The classifications of severity of infection of the Infectious Disease Society of bacteria from skin flora, or false-negative results because of prior antibiotic therapy, low levels of pathogenic organisms, problems arising during the sampling-to-culture process or when the biopsy misses the osteomyelitic area (Zuluaga et al, 2006).
+In a study by respected authors in the field (Lavery et al, 2007), the diagnosis of osteomyelitis was made by a microbiologist.
+However, microbiological testing of bone samples may yield either false-positive results, because of contamination by bacteria from skin flora, or false-negative results because of prior antibiotic therapy, low levels of pathogenic organisms, problems arising during the sampling-to-culture process or when the biopsy misses the osteomyelitic area (Zuluaga et al, 2006).